halsafar/TaskBarAppIdAdjuster/README.md

 ## Details

 The Windows task bar decides how to group application based on their ApplicationID.
-This ID comes from the application itself.
-The same ID is usually used for each Windows that Application wants to present.
-Typically developers of Applications specifically decide whether to set the ID the same for each Window to cause grouping or to give it a unique ID to forcefully ungroup it.
+This ID usually comes from the application itself.
+The developer decides whether to set the ID the same for each Window to cause grouping or to give it a unique ID to forcefully ungroup it.

-Using the WindowsCodePack.Shell API we can communicate with the TaskBar.
+Using the WindowsCodePack.Shell API we can communicate with the TaskBar easily from C#.
 By fetching a list of processes by name we can change the ID on a per process basis for each Window that process has spawned.

 This tool simply wakes up every X seconds, checks to see if any new Windows need to have their IDs adjusted.